 A WordPress site gives you a reasonable head start with SEO.
 Pages are structured cleanly, images can be set up to load efficiently, and most themes are responsive by default.
 But if you want to compete seriously in your niche, the default setup will only take you so far.
-These six plugins cover the areas that make the biggest difference to search performance.
+These six picks are among the best WordPress SEO plugins and the wider SEO tools worth running, covering on page SEO, technical SEO and ecommerce SEO, plus the analytics that lift your search engine rankings and search engine visibility.
+These are the SEO plugins for WordPress, and the supporting tools, we reach for most.

-Yoast SEO is one of the most widely used WordPress plugins ever released, and for good reason.
+Yoast SEO is the original WordPress SEO plugin and one of the most widely used WordPress plugins ever released, and for good reason.
 At its most basic, it keeps you on track with keyword targeting in your posts and pages.
-At its most capable, it handles meta tags, social media previews, Google Search Console integration and 301 redirects, all from within the WordPress dashboard.
+At its most capable, it handles the SEO title and meta tags, schema markup, social media previews, internal linking suggestions, Google Search Console integration and 301 redirects, all from the SEO settings in your WordPress dashboard.
+A setup wizard and an SEO audit walk new users through the basics, and rivals like Rank Math add AI-powered suggestions on top.

 Whether you are new to SEO or have been doing it for years, Yoast earns its place as a general-purpose tool.
-Few plugins cover as much ground without requiring technical knowledge to get value from them.
+Few plugins cover as much ground without requiring technical knowledge, and the payoff is more organic traffic from better-optimised pages.

 SEMrush brings keyword research, competitor analysis and post performance data into one place.
 That combination matters because well-written, well-structured content still underperforms if it targets the wrong keywords.
-Your audience may be searching for something slightly different from what you assumed, and SEMrush is built to surface that gap.
+Your audience may be searching for something slightly different from what you assumed, and SEMrush is built to surface that gap and track keyword rankings over time.

 The competitor angle is particularly useful.
 Seeing which keywords your competitors rank for, and how they are using them, gives you something concrete to build a strategy around rather than guessing.